 Kimberlé W. Crenshaw, University of California, Los Angeles/Columbia University

-Raju Das, York University
+Raju Das, York University, Canada

 Heidi Gottfried, Wayne State University